additive-manufacturing

 Behind the manufacturing of the prototype, there were three main collaborators with Wilson.

 According to G.L.
-Labs CEO Nick Florek, the flexibility offered by the company is praised for enabling customers to integrate data throughout the design process to gain ideal solutions more quickly.
+Labs CEO Nick Florek, the flexibility offered by the company is praised for enabling customers to integrate data throughout.
+The design process to gain ideal solutions more quickly.

 Moreover, this partnership with Wilson marks their latest attempt at broadening their nationwide commercial reach.
 As of 2021, General Lattice announced plans to expand its U.S. operations and U.S. client base with the help of $1 million in pre-seed finance.